 Qixi bridge from Kumla Prison.
 Venice Biennale 2015

 Qixi bridge from Kumla Prison.
-Embroidery assemblage and drawing.
+Silk thread embroidery, assemblage and drawing.
 Made during the Swatch Faces Show at the Venice Biennale 2015.

 The depicted buildings in this work is Kumla Prison, a high security prison in Sweden, where Cecilia has been making art in collaboration with the inmates for many years.

 There are often big flocks of birds resting at the roofs at the prison.
 The artwork is based on a photo of these birds flying off the roof, reminding of a bridge to the sky.
 As referred to in the title, there is a bridge made of birds in an old Chinese tale: The Weaver Girl and the Cowherd.
 It is a love story between Zhinü (織女; the weaver girl, symbolizing Vega) and Niulang (牛郎; the cowherd, symbolizing Altair).
 Their love was not allowed by the gods, so they were banished to opposite sides of the Silver River (symbolizing the Milky Way).
 But once a year, on the 7th day of the 7th lunar month, a flock of magpies would form a bridge to reunite the lovers for one day.

 There are many variations of the story.
 The earliest-known reference to this famous myth dates back to over 2600 years ago, which was told in a poem from the Classic of Poetry.
 The tale of The Weaver Girl and the Cowherd has been celebrated in the Qixi Festival in China (also called the Chinese Valentine´s day) since the Han dynasty, in the Tanabata festival in Japan, and in the Chilseok festival in Korea.